 Plagiarism represents the use of another person's ideas or words as one's own.
-A detailed description of plagiarism is found in the part of this work which tackles inadequate scientific conduct.
+A detailed description of plagiarism can be found in the section which tackles inadequate scientific conduct.
 It is important to note that plagiarism does not refer only to research, but to any work (essay, case study, presentation), which has been submitted for examination as one's work.
 Plagiarism can occur as a result of not knowing or understanding what constitutes unprofessional academic conduct and requires, as we have previously noted, the development of academic abilities.